 Graduate Bilingual Education Certificate

-The Bilingual Education Endorsement Certificate is approved by DESE, offering:
+Our Bilingual Education Endorsement Graduate Certificate is the only one in Massachusetts and approved by DESE.

 - Designed for Bilingual Education Endorsement for K-12 and beyond

-The Graduate Bilingual Education Certificate Program is a four-course online program, preparing educators to teach in bilingual programs (Two-Way Immersion and Transitional Bilingual Education), providing an introduction to the principles and practices of bilingual education, an overview of multilingual language acquisition and strategies for effectively instructing and assessing multilingual learners in bilingual programs.
+The Graduate Bilingual Education Certificate Program is a four-course online program, preparing educators to teach in bilingual programs, providing an introduction to the principles and practices of bilingual education, an overview of multilingual language acquisition and strategies for effectively instructing and assessing multilingual learners in bilingual programs.
 Culturally and linguistically responsive pedagogy and current practices and issues in bilingual education will be integrated across courses.
 Field experience observing and teaching in bilingual settings will also be integrated into program curricula.

 This program is ideal for teachers who wish to get their bilingual endorsement to teach in bilingual programs, in K-12 and beyond.
 All language backgrounds are welcome in this program as long as students have met the minimum language requirements; LASP 281 (Spanish Conversation) & LASP 300 (Spanish Composition) or equivalent courses in another non-English partner language (or Consent of Instructor).